acer51-doctom/how-to-JNUSTool/assets/Section3.md

         3. Then go to the 0xE0 (which is in my case, in my hex editor, written by "0E0" in the left side bar.) and copy the first 32 bytes
         > WARNING! :warning: Your hex editor might select two bytes by two bytes!
 Be carefully with it!
 AND NO THE SPACES DO NOT COUNT AS A BYTE!!!!
         4. Copy the string inside of a notepad window for ease instead of keeping it in your copy and paste history.
     - The CommonKey extractor (Note that it works with Windows only since it's a .exe.
-You can use [^1] or CrossOver[^2] to use the software.
+You can use Wine [^1] or CrossOver[^2] to use the software.
 I didn't try it out but you can.)
         1. Open the `extractor.exe`
         2. Select your OTP.bin
         3. Open it and hit the copy button next to it.